38 small bathroom ideas that expertly blend style and function

 Tired of chasing slippery shampoo and body wash bottles around the shower floor?
 When designing a bathroom, consider including a shower niche into your design – ideal for both showers and baths.
 It’s one of the best small bathroom storage ideas for saving space and it looks stylish.

-‘Avoid a floor of toiletries or an overcrowded caddy by installing a recessed shower shelf,’ advises Jenna Choate, founder of London-based design studio, Interior Fox
+‘Avoid a floor of toiletries or an overcrowded caddy by installing a recessed shower shelf,’ advises Jenna Choate, founder of London-based design studio Interior Fox.

 ‘It’s a practical and streamlined way to add storage space, without taking away elbow room.
-Make a feature out of the area by using a colored trim that contrasts against the wall tiles.’
+Make a feature out of the area by using a colored trim that contrasts against the wall tiles.' she says.

-10. Match wall and floor tiles
+21. Match bathroom wall and floor tiles

 A small bathroom with large marble tiles on the floor and walls